 Hire long distance movers with experience

-They’ve done this before, so they know how to help you plan your cross-country move right.
+Professional and experienced movers know all about moving long distance.
 From helping you find the most affordable way to ship your belongings to making sure you have the right moving insurance, a full-service moving company can take the headache out of the equation.
-And if you’re curious, they most likely offer additional moving insurance on your move to keep you feeling safe and protected.
+Since the cost of relocating to California is no laughing matter, make sure the people handling your move are knowledgeable and reliable- beware lowball estimates and offers that appear too good to be true!
+If the moving company you chose is indeed a pro, they most likely offer additional moving insurance to keep you feeling safe and protected.

 Driving?
 Take the scenic route